nw-engineer/Household-Account-Book-App/README.md

 systemctl restart nginx
 uvicorn main:app --reload
 ```
+If you run it using the systemctl command, please rewrite the main.py path in the fastapi-app.service file appropriately.

 ## setting file
 You can decide what day of the month you want to start the month on.